oddgr8/oddgr8/DEV.md

 We are not using the app router right now because CT3A is not yet configured for it.
 I believe we can wait till they add App router and drizzle ORM to their scaffolding.
 Then use that to add them to my website as well.
 App router has some advantages but mainly it is nested layouts and nested private paths that make it worth switching.

+Things to not do

+- There's a separate config repo that's linked in the README so don't add configs here
+- Don't separate out the content from the structure since this is not a template repo for others.
+The LICENSE reflects that.

 ### TODOs

 - ✅ Add Husky hooks